zarafarrukh/ChatLounge/README.md

 ## Project Information

 ### Step into ChatLounge, where gaming meets great conversation!
 ChatLounge is a robust chat server featuring multiple chat rooms and __gaming functionality__ powered by the Java WebSocket API.
 It facilitates seamless real-time communication among users, managing connections efficiently.
 Users can join existing rooms or create new ones.
-Moreover, users have the options to play games: Tic Tac Toe and a Word game.
+Moreover, users have the options to play games: Tic Tac Toe, Snake, Connect 4, Hangman and a Word game.

 Each chat room has a unique code for separate discussions.
 The server handles user authentication and authorization.
 Upon entering a room, users provide a username, receive a welcome message, and can exchange messages with timestamps.